On trees invariant under edge contraction: Introduction

 \begin{definition} Let $p,q\in(0,1)$.
 We say that a random tree $T\in\M{\Tdinf}$ is \emph{$(p,q)$-self-similar}, if $T \stackrel{\text{law}}{=}\Sop(T)$. \end{definition} \begin{remark} In defining the contraction operation $\Sop$, we restricted our discussion to trees in $\Tdinf$.
 This brings no restriction when studying locally finite self-similar random trees, since there are no locally finite self-similar random trees with infinitely many ends: when applying the contraction operation repeatedly to such trees, the distance from the root to the branchpoints on the spine stochastically decreases, hence the degree of the root goes to infinity in law.
 Therefore, the degree of the root would have to be infinite in the first place. \end{remark}

-We now extend the above definitions to $\R$-trees, and point the reader to Section~\ref{sec:Rtrees} for precisions concerning the definitions below.
+We now extend the above definitions to $\R$-trees\footnote{ We have been notified by an anonymous referee that one can maybe streamline some arguments by working in the setting of $0$-hyperbolic spaces which includes both discrete trees and $\R$-trees.
+Since we are not familiar with these notions, we did not pursue this direction.}, and point the reader to Section~\ref{sec:Rtrees} for precisions concerning the definitions below.
 We call $\Trinfall$ the space of complete, locally compact, rooted, measured $\R$-trees $\rT = (\rV,d,\root,\mu)$, with $\mu$ boundedly finite, modulo equivalence with respect to root- and measure-preserving isometries.
 This space is endowed with the GHP-topology and with its induced Borel $\sigma$-field.
 As above, we denote by $\Trinf\subset\Trinfall$ the subspace of trees with finitely many ends (see before Lemma \ref{lem:precompact_2} for the definition of an end in this setting), and by $\Trfin$ and $\Trone$ the subspaces of $\Trinf$ for which the measure $\mu$ is finite or a probability measure, respectively.

 Every $\R$-tree $\rT$ defines a \emph{length measure} $\ell_\rT$ on its set of vertices, see \eqref{eq:length}.
 In many cases of interest in probability theory, the length measure is not locally finite\footnote{With respect to the topology on $\rV$ induced by the metric $d$.
 One can define a finer topology generated by open segments with respect to which the length measure is always locally finite.
 Note that both topologies induce the same $\sigma$-algebra on the space of locally compact trees.}, for example in the case of Aldous's Brownian continuum random tree.
 However, in this article, we will be interested in those trees $\rT = (\rV,d,\root,\mu)\in\Trinf$ for which the measure $\mu$ dominates the length measure $\ell_\rT$, such that, in particular, the length measure is boundedly finite and $\mu$ has full support.
 We therefore define the spaces